 Who is Kaori Orimoto?

-To start, when I am referring to both the My Youth Romantic Comedy Is Wrong, As I Expected novel and the My Teen Romantic Comedy SNAFU anime, I will use “Oregairu,” the shortened Japanese name for the novel that refers to both.
+To start, when I am referring to both the My Youth Romantic Comedy Is Wrong, As I Expected novel and the My Teen Romantic Comedy SNAFU anime, I will use Oregairu, the shortened version of the Japanese name of the overall novel series.

-This post is not about the content of the Oregairu novels and anime, both of which I recommend, so there is little reason to say much on the subject of Kaori Orimoto the character.
-She is a relatively minor character in the grand scheme of the series.
+This post is not about the content of the Oregairu novels and anime, both of which I highly recommend, so there is little reason to say much on the subject of Kaori Orimoto the character.
+She is a relatively minor character in the grand scheme of things.
 Orimoto makes her first appearance in the middle of the series.
 She attended the same junior high school as the main character, Hachiman Hikigaya, but attends a different high school.
-Like all people and things from Hachiman’s junior high school that he actually remembers, her appearance brings back memories of past social trauma.
+Hachiman, who has only bad memories from junior high school, and his memories concerning Orimoto are no exception.

 With that very brief introduction aside – let us move on to the matter with which we are concerned today – Kaori Orimoto’s hair color.

 Setting the Stage for Orimoto Hair Color Conundrums